Top Native American Attractions in Oklahoma

 Home to 39 American Indian tribes, Oklahoma stands out as having more tribal headquarters than any other state.
 Here, discover the deeply held traditions and collective spirit of Native Americans in a way you won’t find anywhere else.
 Feel the heart-stopping power of a traditional tribal dance to a drum beat at a sacred powwow.
 Be swept away by the intricate details of colorful regalia at a parade and experience the deep peace and reverence of the earliest Oklahomans with a visit to one of many historical sites and centers that celebrate their rich tribal heritage.

 Cherokee Heritage Center- Tahlequah

 Nestled in the foothills of Oklahoma’s Ozark Mountains in Tahlequah, the Cherokee Heritage Center conveys the detailed history and vibrant heritage of the Cherokee people, as well as their time in Oklahoma.
-Experience how the Cherokee people lived by touring the numerous displays scattered throughout 44 wooded acres, including an outstanding replica of a Cherokee village.
+Experience how the Cherokee people lived by touring the numerous displays scattered throughout 44 wooded acres, including the Diligwa 1710 Cherokee Village.

 Chickasaw Cultural Center – Sulphur